Harper Valley PTA: Foreign translations

 "Harper Valley PTA" was translated by Terje Mosnes into Norwegian as "Fru Johnsen" (lit.
 'Mrs. Johnsen').
 A recording by Inger Lise Rypdal was released in 1968.
 It charted for 16 weeks, peaking at first place, which it held for nine weeks in a row.
-However, the song faced controversy over its lyrics as they discussed double standards in Christian milieu, leading to serious debate over the song in the Storting (Norwegian Parliament).
+However, the song faced controversy over its lyrics as they discussed double standards in the Christian milieu, leading to serious debate over the song in the Storting (Norwegian Parliament).